What Is Pirated Software, and Can You Really Get in Trouble Using It?

 Should I use pirated software?

 The obvious answer to this question is “no,” but not everyone is interested in paying for the software they’re using.
 We can’t stress enough, though, that the major reason to not use pirated software is internet security.
-It’s easy to ignore arbitrary warnings and ethical conundrums, but malware infections are not a problem that’s going away.
+Ignoring arbitrary warnings and ethical conundrums is easy, but malware infections are not a problem that’s going away.

-Spending less money or downloading a free program that could potentially ruin your device will cost a lot more in the long run.
+Spending less money or downloading a free program that could potentially ruin your device will cost you much more in the long run.

 Alternatives to pirated software

 There are plenty of free or low-cost alternatives to popular software.
-If you’re a streamer or a gamer, several platforms host free streaming or gaming access.
+Several platforms host free streaming or gaming access if you’re a streamer or a gamer.
 There are a variety of free office suite applications like Google Docs, Sheets, and Slides.
 If you need to edit a PDF, a quick internet search can help you find a free trial or free PDF editing application.

 Most of these are open-source and made by developers honing their skills or who believe in free software for the people.
 Some programs have free trials to make sure you actually want it before buying.
-The same goes for beta tests of software.
+The same goes for software beta tests.
 You can sign up for free, report back on the usability, functionality, etc, and maybe get a free final version for your insights.

-Finally, if you don’t mind rewinding 20 years, you can use ad-supported software.
-Trading off a few commercial breaks for a reduced price is how it was done in the 90s, and by all accounts, the 90s are back.
+Finally, you can use ad-supported software if you don’t mind rewinding 20 years.
+Trading off a few commercial breaks for a reduced price was how it was done in the 1990s, and by all accounts, the 1990s are back.

 Tips to protect yourself from pirated software

-First, you should always use antivirus software like TotalAV or Bitdefender, a top VPN, and other verified security measures like a firewall to protect your devices.
-If you unknowingly download pirated software from a site you didn’t know was illegally distributing it, it may also contain Trojans, viruses, or malware.
+First, you should always use antivirus software like TotalAV or Bitdefender, a secure virtual private network (VPN), and other verified security measures like a firewall to protect your devices.
+If you unknowingly download pirated software from a site you didn’t know was illegally distributing, it may also contain viruses, spyware, or other malware.
 In that case, your security software will catch the problem, and you can delete it right away.

 Never accept downloads from anyone who isn’t the manufacturer or a verified retailer like Best Buy, Amazon, or other verified sites.
 If you aren’t sure if the site is legal, you can do a quick internet search.
-For instance, “Is download.com legal” returns a variety of positive results showing that the site does distribute legal software downloads.
+For instance, “Is download.com legal” returns various positive results showing that the site distributes legal software downloads.

 Finally, make sure any software gifted to you by friends or family is legal.
-People may look at you funny or roll their eyes, but it’s better for your inner circle to think you’re a quirky straight edge than it is to shell out $150,000 for an illegal copy of Microsoft Office.
+People may look at you funny or roll their eyes, but your inner circle should think you’re a quirky straight edge than it is to shell out $150,000 for an illegal copy of Microsoft Office.

 Antivirus